A Bayesian change point model for spatio-temporal data

-We seek to provide a framework for identifying general changes in the linear increase or decrease of temperature measurements.
+We provide a framework for identifying general changes in the linear increase or decrease of temperature measurements.
 We propose a Bayesian change point model as a tool to identify these changes.
 Urbanization usually happens over a period of time, making resulting changes in temperature gradual and not abrupt.
+As shown in Figure 1, this is exhibited as a chance in the temperautre trend over a longer period.
 Thus, rather than observing a change in \emph{mean} temperature across different time periods, as is done in many change point models \citep[e.g.,][]{Fernhead2006, Benson2018}, we expect to observe a change in the \emph{slope} of the temperature across time.
 These types of change points are not explored in the literature as much as changes in the mean. \cite{Kim1989} explore maximum likelihood estimation of change points in slope, but the change occurs at a fixed time point and only accounts for one change point.
 We assume changes occur instead at unknown periods of time, rather than fixed time points, and allow for multiple changes in the slope.